How to cool down

 Be kind to your body

 Finding time for regular aerobic workouts — plus warming up and cooling down — can be challenging.
-But you can make the time if you get creative.
+But, with a little creativity, you can probably fit it in.
 For example, walking to and from the gym can be your warm-up and cool-down.
-Remember, be kind and give your body time to adjust to the demands of your workout.

 See more In-depth